 When it comes to covering assisted living costs, A&A won’t cover everything.
 The benefit partially manages finances for specific assistance of daily living.
 So, this is something veterans or their surviving spouses can apply for.

 But the essential factor is that you must be eligible for the A&A benefit.
 And this is something seniors get over the veteran pension amount.
 So, let’s check out the eligibility criteria.

-You Might be Easily Eligible for the A&A Benefits
+Are You Eligible for the A&A Benefits?

 A&A eligibility may be easier than you assume.
 And if you already have an illness, you are halfway there.
 But many are not aware of this correctly.